dariandm/LaTeX/README.md

-# LaTeX
-<h1>Using the Manual LaTeX Template</h1>
+# LaTeX Manual Template</h1>

-Files and information about using the LaTeX manual template:
+Files and information on using the LaTeX manual template:
 1.